TheOnlyZac/sly1/README.md

 ### Windows - Visual Studio

-First, clone the repo to your PC.
-Then open Visual Studio, click `File > Open > CMake...`, and open the file `CMakeLists.txt`.
+Clone the repo to your machine and open Visual Studio.
+Click `File > Open > CMake...` and open the file `CMakeLists.txt` in the main project folder.
 To build and run the main program, set your startup item to `main.exe`.

 #### Testing

-Build the unit tests with `CMake > Build Only > Check` and run them with `CMake > Tests > Run CTests`.
+Build the solution with `Build > Build All` and run tests with the Test Explorer window.
 The results will show in the Output window and the Test Explorer.

 ### Windows/Unix - MSYS2 MINGW64/UCRT64 - GNU/Linux